j-hagedorn/trilogy/docs/ATU_NOTES.md

 J2461.1.7.1.
 Numskull as thief: tries to carry off grinding-stone when told by confederates to bring out heavy things.
 Told to bring shiny things; brings out looking glass.
 ```

 How can we understand the sequence of `J2461.1.7, J2461.1.7.1` ?
 Are they variants of the same tale or are they consecutive elements of the tale in a given order?
 Our parsing would suggest consecutive elements but reading the text these more look like similar motives that can be repeated in a tale multiple times.

-Checking out the leading motif, `J2136 Numskull brings about his own capture` looks more like the summary or type of the tale or the type of it than a motifbut our parsing would put it as the leading motif.
+Also, it seems that `J2461.1.7` is a specific variant of `J2461.1.7.1` where only the 'heavy thing' element occurs.
+But then why is it represented as the parent class of `J2461.1.7.1`?
+Checking out the leading motif, `J2136 Numskull brings about his own capture` looks more like the summary or type of the tale or the type of it than a motif but our parsing would put it as the leading motif.

 Take an other example: